 - Development is a process of ongoing change that moves everyone involved – both the materially poor and materially non-poor – closer to right relationship with God, self, others, and the rest of creation than they have been in the past.
 Like rehabilitation, development is not done to people or for people, but with them.

-In normal circumstances, most low-income people who approach your church for assistance are not experiencing a one-time crisis.
+In normal circumstances, most low-income people who approach you or your church for assistance are not experiencing a one-time crisis.
 They are battling a chronic state of poverty created by a complex set of forces.
 Development – not relief or rehabilitation – is usually the proper approach in this situation, as simply providing material resources can actually undermine people’s willingness to address the chronic conditions that are contributing to their material poverty.

 However, in a time of crisis – such as the current situation facing us all with the outbreak of COVID-19 – relief or rehabilitation is often the appropriate response.
 Many people may find themselves in financial crises for the first time due to sickness or sudden job loss.